-Subsequent to initial recognition, financial assets at amortized cost, including cash and cash equivalents, accounts receivable at amortized cost, other receivables, other financial assets -current and refundable deposits, are measured at amortized cost, which equals the gross carrying amount determined using the effective interest method less any impairment loss.
+Subsequent to initial recognition, financial assets at amortized cost, including cash, accounts receivable at amortized cost, other receivables, other financial assets (current and non-current) and refundable deposits, are measured at amortized cost, which equals the gross carrying amount determined using the effective interest method less any impairment loss.
 Exchange differences are recognized in profit or loss.